Canon D30 vs Panasonic FZ2500

 Studio photographers will appreciate that the Canon D30 (unlike the FZ2500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the D30 and FZ2500 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So how do things add up?
 Is the Canon D30 better than the Panasonic FZ2500 or vice versa?
 The listing below highlights the relative strengths of the two models.